10up/wp-component-library/_includes/markdown/Introduction.md

 > "We are always learning."

 We are constantly challenging ourselves and learning.
 Knowledge gives us a competitive edge.
 Everyone around us is growing; if we stop growing individually or collectively and stop challenging ourselves to improve, we fall behind.
 For that reason, this document is not set in stone and will change.
-Evolving these best practices through contributions is incredibly important to us.
+Evolving these components through contributions is incredibly important to us.

 <h3 id="contributing">Contributing {% include partials/top %}</h3>